Kho Sin-Kie: Tennis career

 In March 1938 at the International Championships of Cairo, he was defeated by Roderich Menzel in the semifinals.
 In April, he defended his South of France title against Swiss Max Ellmer and this time gained the doubles crown with Brugnon.
 In May, defeated Bunny Austin for the British Hard Court Championships title and won the doubles title as well with Irishman George Lyttleton-Rogers against the British duo of Donald Butler and Frank Wilde.
 In June, he reached the Queen's Club Championships final, defeated by Bunny Austin.
 In October, he won the Sussex Club title in Brighton from Dennis C. Coombe of New Zealand.
 Later that month, he reached the fourth round of the 1938 Wimbledon Championships, scoring victories over Harold Hare, Georg von Metaxa and Ian Collins.

 In February 1939, he won his second Gallia championships in singles and doubles with Jacques Brugnon.
 In March, Brugnon and Kho lost the International Championships of Cairo doubles to the team of Gottfried von Cramm and Pat Hughes.
 In April, he claimed his first Italian trophy at the L.T.C. di Rome International Championships, defeating Constantin Tanacescu for the title.
 In May, he took the Surrey Grass Court Championships against Murray Deloford in straight sets.
 Later that year, he won the Hastings tournament.

+In 1940 and 1941, Kho won the Malayan Championships.
 In 1945, he won the Midland Counties Championships for the second time and retained his title the next year against Argentine Enrique Morea.

 In 1946, he went for the North of England Championships title at Scarborough, but was eliminated in both the singles and doubles finals by Jack Edwin Harper and Harper-Cam Malfroy respectively.
 In May, he served the first and only Davis Cup victory for the First Republic of China by winning all three of his rubbers against the Denmark Davis Cup team.
 While in London on 31 January 1947, Kho was admitted to hospital with double pneumonia and died soon after.

 Kho appeared in six Davis Cup ties for China from 1935 to 1946.
 He won eight of his 18 rubbers.
 In the club level scene he represented the International Tennis Club of Great Britain.

-During World War II
+World War II

 On January 27, 1940 he married Jane Margaret Gordon Balfour, daughter of E.J.
 Gordon Balfour, a judge in Ceylon.
 They met in England at the Queen's Club where both of them practised.
 They moved to the Dutch East Indies and stayed there for the time of the war.
 In order to help his country against the Empire of Japan he participated in a series of exhibition matches with Englishman Pat Hughes in the Malacca Lawn Tennis Club.
 The ticket sales income was transferred to the Malaya Patriotic Fund and the War Fund.
 In 1940 he became Malayan Champion in singles and mixed doubles.
 He continued on to get featured in exhibition matches in 1941.